 GST

 GST (Goods & Services Tax) is also charged along with all the fees and charges on a credit card.
-So, with a forex markup fee of 3.5%, 18% GST (18% of the fees and not of the total amount) will also be applicable on your foreign transactions.
+So, with a forex markup fee of 3.5%, 18% GST (18% of the fees and not of the total amount) will also be applicable to your foreign transactions.
 Therefore, the total charges on international transactions would be 3.5% (forex markup fee) + 1% (currency conversion fee) + 18% of the total fee.

 Interest Rates